3032924/SIA-Activity1/README.md

 # SIA-Activity1
 This repository is for students enrolled in Sport Informatics and Analytics to complete Activity 1.
 It contains the following csv files:

-* nba_players.csv : consists of player statistics for the 2017-2018 NBA (Basketball)
+* nba_players.csv : consists of player statistics for the 2017-2018 NBA (Basketball) and has been sourced from https://www.basketball-reference.com

-* soccer_players.csv
+* soccer_players.csv : consists of player skill levels for various aspects of match performance, and has been sourced from the 'SportsAnalytics' package in R.

 You will be using **nba_players.csv** for the first section in this activity, and **soccer_players.csv** for the second section.